eliaschamoun-qa-engineer/cashi-automation-framework/readme.md

 ## 1. Executive Summary

-The Cashi Test Automation Platform is an enterprise-grade, multi-module Maven ecosystem designed to validate web and mobile applications.
-Built on Java 17+, Playwright, and Appium, the framework is engineered for high-volume parallel execution, strict thread safety, and DevSecOps integration.
-It strictly decouples the shared test engine from UI-specific driver management, ensuring that no module carries dependencies it does not need.
+The Cashi Test Automation Platform is an enterprise-grade, multi-module Maven ecosystem designed to validate web and mobile applications across a microservices architecture.
+Built on Java 17+, Playwright, Appium, and Pact JVM, the framework is engineered for high-volume parallel execution, strict thread safety, and DevSecOps integration.
+It strictly decouples the shared test engine from UI-specific driver management and service-boundary contract validation, ensuring that no module carries dependencies it does not need.

 ---